eclipse-archived/codewind-docs/README.md

 2. View the page with this URL: `http://localhost:4321/codewind/`.

 ## Verifying broken links
-Run `build.sh` if you'd like to run a self container script that creates an instance of Codewind docs, checks the links, and terminates.
-If you have an intance of Codewind docs running on the default port 4321, you can run `linechecker.sh` to check for broken links
+Run `build.sh` to run a self-contained script that creates an instance of Codewind docs, checks the links, and terminates.
+If you have an intance of Codewind docs running on the default port 4321, you can run `linechecker.sh` to check for broken links.

 ## Pushing to the landing page
 See [Publishing.md](https://github.com/eclipse/codewind-docs/blob/master/Publishing.md) for instructions on publishing the landing pages.